jolie/vscode-jolie/README.md

 ## Known Issues

 - The Jolie Language Server tcp port is statically fixed as 9123.
 This should be a configurable setting at least.
-- Requires the environment variable `JOLIE_PATH` to be set correctly.
+- Requires the environment variable `JOLIE_HOME` to be set correctly.

 ## Release Notes